coalfire/dirty-salt/README.md

 A set of salt-states for making a very insecure operating system.

+COALFIRE ASSUMES NO RISK FOR YOUR USE OF THIS PRODUCT.
+THIS SHOULD NEVER BE DEPLOYED ON A PRODUCTION SYSTEM.
+IT IS DELIBERATELY BROKEN.
+IT IS INTENDED FOR TESTING USE ONLY.
+YOU HAVE BEEN WARNED.

-I do not recommend putting this in a trusted network.
+I strongly recommend not putting this in a trusted network.

 There are other, more comprehensive ways of making an insecure machine.
 One example is
 [metasploitable](https://information.rapid7.com/metasploitable-download.html).

+This set of states is primarily oriented toward adding services, especially deprecated ones such as rsh.
+It does perform a bit of misconfiguration, such as enabling ssh protocol 1.

+It is not well-tested - some of the states may fail.
+Don't much maintenance on this project.

 ## Installation